-Some DIY options for updating the tile surround in your tub/shower include the following:
+Some DIY options for updating the tile surround include:

 - Tiling the shower/tub surround.
-There are so many tile options available these days, you’re sure to find something you like.
-We especially like the idea of taking a classic, such as subway tile, and giving it a modern twist – laying the tiles vertically, for example, or in a herringbone pattern.
+We like the idea of taking a classic and giving it a modern twist – laying the tiles vertically, for example, or in a herringbone pattern would make a difference.

-- Waterproofing the tub surround is critical in this highly wet bathroom environment, so be sure to seal and caulk your tile surround for longevity and cleanliness.
+- Waterproofing the tub surround is critical in a wet bathroom, so be sure to seal and caulk your tile surround for longevity.

-Some DIY options for installing stylish bathroom lighting include the following:
+Some DIY options for installing stylish bathroom lighting include:

-- Installing a chic light directly onto the bathroom mirror.
-This idea is both unique and useful, especially if you have a large mirror and few options for mounting lighting that illuminates the face rather than the back of the head.
-Which, by the way, is a very important characteristic of quality bathroom lighting.
+- Installing a light directly onto the bathroom mirror.
+This idea is both unique and useful if you have a large mirror and fa ew options for mounting.

-- Embracing the industrial style in the bathroom with an industrial-rustic bathroom light fixture.
+- Embracing an industrial bathroom style with an industrial-rustic bathroom light fixture.